 30-Day Declutter Challenge!

 Got too much clutter?
 Our 30 Day Declutter Challenge will help you make your home clutter-free, in just a few minutes each day.
 Simply follow our easy, day-by-day guide below and soon every room in your house — and even your garage — will look better than ever before.
-Plus, you’ll have plenty of opportunity to schedule a free donation pickup with Pickup Please, so the shoes, clothes, toys, kitchenware and everything else you’ll no longer be needing will be put to use helping the Vietnam Veterans of America.
+Plus, you’ll have plenty of opportunity to schedule a free donation pickup with Pickup Please, so the shoes, clothes, toys, kitchenware and everything else you’ll no longer be needing will help support the Vietnam Veterans of America.
 Let’s get started!

 Day 1: Schedule Your Pickup